markfinal/cruiz/README.md

 Python 3.10+ is highly recommended to run the linting steps.

 ## Making Python packages
 `python setup.py sdist` for a source distribution.
+Note that `pip` installing from a source distribution, or from an archive of the source tree, is not currently supported.

 `pip wheel --no-deps .` for a wheel.